February 1999 Jeff Hackett

 Jim Dill and Petty Lamy sent near simultaneous e-mails to let me know that

-the reins as 412th Test Wing commander and Jim will be 95th Air Base Wing commander.
+they were getting ready to reunite at Edwards AFB this summer.
+Perry is taking the reins as 412th Test Wing commander and Jim will be 95th Air Base Wing commander.
 Sounded like both were ready to move on from most recent challenges: Perry as director for HQ ACC Reengineering Team and Jim as group commander at Onizuka AS, Sunnyvale CA (which was on the BRAC list, his final responsibility will be to inactivate the group).

 Perry says he's seen lots of classmates on and around Langley/ACC – in addition to Bentley Rayburn, Dale Meyerrose, there’s Terry Young, Support Group CC in the 1st Fighter Wing; Dick Webber who is finishing up at Air & Space C2 Intel, Surveillance, & Reconnaissance Center on his way to a Space Wing job in Colorado Springs; and Jerry Levesque in ACC/XP as CC of Studies and Analysis Squadron.
 Peggy and the boys (Alex and Nicholas) have kept very busy but are excited about returning to California.